GoogleChrome/related-website-sets/README.md

  certain, always check the actions tab to see the status of the run triggered by your request.
 <li> The details of the failure will be visible by clicking on
-"Explore-PR-Actions" and then clicking the drop down labeled "File contents."
+"PR-Actions" and then clicking the drop down labeled "File contents."
 The details will also be visibile in results.txt.
 </ol>